Sacha Inchi

 Sacha Inchi Seeds

-It is the foundation of the majority of all products derived from the plant.
+The seed is the foundation of the majority of all products derived from the sacha inchi plant.

-It stands out in the realm of superfoods for its exceptionally rare content of complete proteins and omega-3 fatty acids.
+It stands out in the realm of superfoods for its content of complete proteins and omega-3 fatty acids.

 Nutritional Breakdown

-Each 1 ounce serving contains an incredible 9 grams of protein.
-More than eggs, almonds, peanuts, and even meats ounce per ounce.
+Each 1-ounce serving contains an incredible 9 grams of protein.
+This is more protein by the ounce than eggs, almonds, peanuts, and even meats.

 The seeds are also a powerhouse of dietary fiber, with 5 grams per serving, and surprisingly, almost no carbohydrates.
 With the modern dietary shift towards low-carb and high-protein foods, Sacha Inchi seeds certainly align well.